zzylydx/cocoNLP/readme.md

 ## It is developed for a public welfare program, a weibo robot [@寻人微博](https://weibo.com/xrwbyangyangfuture).

+## Supplement

+We have made some modifications to this project to apply to our project, please select "Directly from the repository" for the installation method.

 ## installation
 It works well on macOS Mojave with python=3.6.
 ```